 Warning — We strongly recommend that you run the program within Docker (see below), as it modifies files and directories below

 k8s_event_generator.sh and supporting k8s object files that generate activity that matches the k8s audit event ruleset.

 In the interests of keeping things self-contained, all objects are created in a

-falco-event-generator namespace.
+falco-eg-sandbox namespace.
+The namespace should be created before running the event generator.
 This means that some activity related to cluster roles/cluster role bindings is not performed.